drkutuzov/drkutuzov.github.io/guide/day1.md

 Once you’ve checked, you may turn on the lights — but keep in mind that one of the fastest ways to make enemies in a microscopy lab is to turn on the light while someone is imaging.

 Inside, you’ll see the microscope (it takes up most of the room), a surgical table, a computer desk, racks filled with mysterious devices, shelves of surgical tools, and countless unlabeled boxes containing — well, who knows what.
+Let's start with the microscope.

+## The Microscope
+The picture below shows a two-photon microscope (Olympus) with some annotated parts.

 ![Main parts of a two-photon microscope]({{ '/assets/images/guide_d1_microscope.png' | relative_url }})

+## The Software